mferrato/CISC489-Project-Machine-Learning/README.md

 ![Image5](https://github.com/mferrato/CISC489-Project-Machine-Learning/blob/master/dataset/poster_images/spiders1.png)
 Surface containing spiders terrain.

 We also see some outliers in our dataset.
 Some images contain the surface covered in ice, which are significantly darker than the average image.
 We also see some images as very blurry or grainy.
-Using the gold standard dataset can allieviate some of this, hwoever.
+Using the gold standard dataset can allieviate some of this, however.

+## Results

+## Conclusion

+## Future Direction